 Collecting for the Atari Jaguar is certainly a niche hobby (er, I now have one as well Ade! – Ed).
 This cult machine is the technological equivalent of Marmite; you either love it or hate it.
-With only 70 odd games released it certainly isn’t impossible to build a substantial collection – however it is worth noting that more and more titles are regularly being added thanks to the thriving homebrew scene.
-Below we look at some of the rarest and most valuable titles on this misunderstood console:
+With only 70-odd games released it certainly isn’t impossible to build a substantial collection – however it is worth noting that more and more titles are regularly being added thanks to the thriving homebrew scene.
+Below we look at the rarest Atari Jaguar games:

 10. Breakout 2000

 This mediocre revamped version of the Atari classic is now becoming very collectable amongst Jaguar gamers.
 Breakout 2000 adds flashy 3D graphics to the original game to create a playable but limited game experience.
 Atari actually started work on this title, but handed over the remaining development to Telegames to finish the game and release it to the public in 1996.